HORTICULTURE

 Timo Hytonen – Univ.
 Helsinki, FI

 Katrin Kahlen – Univ.
-HS Geisenheim, DE
+Geisenheim, DE

 Marina Korn – IGZ, DE